If the system files in your Windows 10/11 computer become corrupt and the System File Checker (

-The above command scans for component store corruption and does the repair operations automatically, writing the operational results to
+When you run this command, DISM uses Windows Update to provide the files required to fix corruption.
+The command scans for component store corruption and does the repair operations automatically, writing the operational results to

 Dism /Online /Cleanup-Image /RestoreHealth /Source:wim:Full Path to install.wim file:<Index>

-Replace the <Index> placeholder in the above command with the actual index number for the Edition (“Home”, “Pro” etc) contained in the WIM file.
+Replace the <Index> placeholder in the above command with the actual index number for the Edition (“Home”, “Pro,” etc.) contained in the WIM file.

 Dism /Online /Cleanup-Image /RestoreHealth /Source:wim:D:\Sources\install.wim:1

 You can list available editions and their indexes with the following command: